 In this Chapter, the students gain knowledge about steps followed in the construction of parallel lines and to find the distance between them.
 It also helps students understand other concepts like transversals, angles made by a transversal and relations between angles.
 Two lines which lie in the same plane and do not intersect when produced indefinitely are called parallel lines.

 Students can refer to the solutions designed by subject matter experts at BYJU’S in order to perform better in the exam.
 RD Sharma Solutions for Class 6 Chapter 15 Pair of Lines and Transversal PDF can be downloaded by the students from the respective links which are available here.

-Access RD Sharma Solutions for Class 6 Chapter 15: Pair of Lines and Transversal
+Access answers to Maths RD Sharma Solutions for Class 6 Chapter 15: Pair of Lines and Transversal